th-ingolstadt/INF-M-warp802.11p/ReferenceDesigns/w3_802.11/python/wlan_exp/docs/source/index.rst

 Mango WLAN Experiments Framework Documentation
 ==============================================

-The 802.11 Reference Design implements a framework for running experiments with multiple nodes.
-This framework enables low-level visibility and control of MAC and PHY behaviors in real-time.
-The experiment framework is called wlan_exp.
+The Mango 802.11 Reference Design implements a framework for running experiments with multiple nodes.
+This framework enables low-level visibility and control of MAC and PHY behaviors in real time.
+The experiment framework is implemented as a Python packaged named wlan_exp.

-Please refer to http://warpproject.org/trac/wiki/802.11/wlan_exp for more information.
+This documentation is generated from the Python code and describes the various classes and methods in wlan_exp.
+Additional details on how the experiments framework integrates with the reference C code are in the reference design user guide: https://warpproject.org/trac/wiki/802.11/wlan_exp.

-Distributed under the Mango Reference Design License (http://mangocomm.com/802.11/license).
+The wlan_exp code is Copyright (c)2016 Mango Communications, Inc. and is distributed under the Mango Reference Design License (http://mangocomm.com/802.11/license).

 Contents: